apache/spark/docs/monitoring.md

 * `GangliaSink`: Sends metrics to a Ganglia node or multicast group.
 * `JmxSink`: Registers metrics for viewing in a JXM console.
 * `MetricsServlet`: Adds a servlet within the existing Spark UI to serve metrics data as JSON data.
+* `GraphiteSink`: Sends metrics to a Graphite node.

 The syntax of the metrics configuration file is defined in an example configuration file, `$SPARK_HOME/conf/metrics.conf.template`.